Is this program right for you?

 Please apply to the program and provide training records, any post-secondary transcripts and a detailed CV or resume.
 Applicants may be contacted to provide additional information for review.

-Applicants may be required to complete pre-requisite courses prior to beginning studies in the BLES program.
+Applicants may be required to complete pre-requisite courses before beginning studies in the BLES program.

 Candidates for this program may be eligible for JIBC awards and bursaries including the JIBC General Student Bursary.
 All students are encouraged to apply.